Fire officials investigating house fire on Sherman Street and Cable Street

 Trending News

+According to the fire department, two people were displaced.
 No injuries resulted from the fire.

 More News